Channel Groups

 Adjusting Per-Channel Gain

 Each channel has an adjustable gain from 0 dB to +31.5 dB in 0.5 dB steps.
-This lets you boost the output level of individual channels within a group — useful for balancing channels that receive different input voltages, or for driving amplifiers that need a stronger signal.
+This lets you boost the output level of individual channels within a group, useful for balancing channels that feed different amplifiers or for driving an amp that needs a stronger input signal.
+Tap the dB value under any channel row to open a gain slider.
+The slider dialog shows the resulting output for a 1 Vrms input (for example, +6.0 dB displays as '1.0v in = 2.00v out') so you can compare against the input voltage you measured.

 Relative Mapping